AnaMac3/42-CPP_Module_03/README.md

       //implementación
     }

 ***virtual*** in base class enables **runtime polymorphism**.
 Calling method() on a BaseClass* executes the DerivedClass version if the object is actually of the derived type.
 Without ***virtual***, the compiler performs early binding and calls the base class version.

 ***Early binding vs Late binding***:
 - Early binding: the function or method to execute is determined at compile time.
 It is used for non-virtual methods.
 It is faster, but limits polymorphism because the object cannot dynamically determine which version to execute at runtime.
 - Late binding (or dynamic binding): occurs when the method is ***virtual***.
 The function call is resolved at runtime based on the actual type of the object, not the type of the pointer or reference.

-- **Using inherited methods without overriding**: If the derived class doesn't need to modify an inherited method, there's no need to redeclare it.
+### Using inherited methods without overriding
+If the derived class doesn't need to modify an inherited method, there's no need to redeclare it.
 It can be used directly, as long as it's ***public*** or ***protected***

         class BaseClass
         {